RyuZhihao123/SVDTree/README.md

 You can use Qt 5.8+ or Visual Studio 2019+ to easily compile it.
 The configuration of **CMake** and **OpenGL** is also required.

+Please also download this example 3D point cloud file [[xyz file](https://github.com/RyuZhihao123/SVDTree/blob/main/Tree1_input.xyz)] to quickly have a try with our software.

 :heart: **My software** (User Interface):

 <div align=center>